Theakston, North Yorkshire: Administrative history

 In 1086 Theakston was recorded as being associated with Burneston with 12 carucates under the overlordship of the Honour of Richmond and count Alan Rufus.
 Mesne lordships were held by the lords of Middleham (8 carucates) and in the 13th century by Robert de Musters (1 carucate).
 The former was gradually acquired by the Abbey of Coverham and the priory of Mount Grace, and was granted to Sir Richard Theakston after the Dissolution of the Monasteries.
 The latter went to the hospital of St. Leonard's and was also granted to Richard Theakston in 1590.
 His descendants sold the demesne lands in 1630, and they changed hands several more times in the following centuries.

 Theakston was a township in the parish of Burneston with a population of 57 persons around 1870 and an area of 991 acre.
 It became a civil parish in the late 19th century.
 From 1836 to 1936 it was part of the Bedale Registration District, then until 1974 of the Wensleydale Registration District.
 As of 2017, Burneston, Swainby with Allerthorpe, and Theakston have a common Parish Council.
+Until 2023, Theakston was part of the Richmond (Yorks) parliamentary constituency.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.